cusagar/Project-Portfolio/README.md

 ### 📚 Library Management System
 📁 [`/Library-Management-System`](./Library-Management-System)

-A complete PHP-based web application designed to automate and manage a library’s inventory and user transactions.
+A PHP-based web application that allows librarians to manage books, users, and transactions in a clean and efficient UI.

-**🛠 Features:**
+**Features:**
+- CRUD operations for books and patrons
-- Book check-in/check-out with transaction tracking
+- Check-in and check-out functionality with receipts
-- Patron management (add/edit/delete users)
-- Searchable book catalog
-- Fully connected to a MySQL database
+- Clean interface using HTML, CSS, and JavaScript
-- Uses HTML, CSS, JS for frontend with PHP backend
+- MySQL database for full backend support

-> ✅ Full code available inside the `/Library-Management-System` folder.
+> 🔍 **Explore this project in the `Library-Management-System` folder**

 ---

-### 🛰️ CAFO Detection Using Deep Learning
+### 🛰️ CAFO Detection with Deep Learning
 📁 [`/CAFO-Detection`](./CAFO-Detection)

-A deep learning-powered system to detect **Concentrated Animal Feeding Operations (CAFOs)** from aerial imagery using classification and object detection.
+A deep learning project that detects **Concentrated Animal Feeding Operations (CAFOs)** using aerial imagery.

-**📦 Notebooks Included:**
+**Contents:**
-- `SagarProject.ipynb`: Classification with MobileNetV3, Keras
+- `SagarProject.ipynb`: Classification using MobileNetV3
 - `YOLO.ipynb`: Object detection with YOLOv8 + OpenCV

-**📈 Techniques Used:**
-- Transfer learning, augmentation, and fine-tuning
+**Highlights:**
+- 21K+ high-res aerial images
+- Data augmentation & transfer learning
-- Metrics: Accuracy, F1-score, ROC-AUC
+- Model evaluation with accuracy, F1-score, ROC-AUC
-- Tools: TensorFlow, OpenCV, Matplotlib, scikit-learn

-> ✅ Code & notebooks inside the `/CAFO-Detection` folder
+- Built for environmental monitoring + enforcement

+> 🔍 **Explore this project in the `CAFO-Detection` folder**

 ---